-The following spreadsheet shows the Excel Rate function used to calculate the interest rate required, with fixed payments of $1,000 per month, to pay off in full, a loan of $50,000 over a period of 5 years.
+In the following spreadsheet, the Excel Rate function is used to calculate the interest rate, with fixed payments of $1,000 per month, to pay off in full, a loan of $50,000 over a period of 5 years.
 The payments are to be made at the end of each month.

-The following spreadsheet shows the Excel Rate function used to calculate the interest rate required, to save up $20,000, over 2 years, with a starting value of zero, and monthly savings of $800.
+In the following spreadsheet, the Excel Rate function is used to calculate the interest rate required to save $20,000, over 2 years, with a starting value of zero, and monthly savings of $800.
 The payments are to be made at the start of each month.

-Further examples of the Excel Rate function can be viewed on the Microsoft Office website.
+Further examples of the Excel Rate function are provided on the Microsoft Office website.